Residential Fellowship Opportunity

 Scholar Chosen for the 2013-14 Academic Year

 Douglas Lindner received his PhD in Electrical Engineering at the University of Illinois.
 He has been a faculty member in the Bradley Department of Electrical and Computer Engineering at Virginia Tech since 1982.
 In April of 2013 he organized a conference "Contemplative Practices for a Technological Society" at Virginia Tech.
 He practices meditation and qigong in the Shambhala sangha.
-While at Naropa University, Douglas Lindner is developing course materials for the integration of contemplative practices into Science, Technology, Engineering, and Math (STEM) education.
-Using Buddhist and Taoist insights, this course will develop mindfulness, deep listening skills, and creativity with an emphasis on a holistic worldview as a framework for engineering design.
-This course will significantly contribute to our students' personal growth by enhancing their ability to create larger fields of possibility leading to greater creativity in all of their life activities.
+While at Naropa University, Douglas Lindner developed course materials for the integration of contemplative practices into Science, Technology, Engineering, and Math (STEM) education.
+Using Buddhist and Taoist insights, this course was used to develop mindfulness, deep listening skills, and creativity with an emphasis on a holistic worldview as a framework for engineering design.

 Contemplative Pedagogies for Literary Study